Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Lom's gunners took part in the defence against the attacking Ju 88's, but not long after the attack had started she was struck by a bomb which exploded in No. 1 hold and immediately caught on fire.
 Several other bombs fell very close to the ship, the lifeboats were destroyed.
 After a while the fire reached the ammunition on the bridge and boat deck and started to explode.
 The majority of those who were on board saved themselves by jumping overboard and swimming away, many were injured and had to be admitted to a hospital.
 Trimmer Malfred Larsen died there on Dec.
 16.

 An inquiry was held in Algiers on Dec.
 19-1943 as well as in London on Febr.
 25-1944 (with the 1st mate).
 The radio operator, the steward, Stoker McLeod and the galley boy gave statements at the inquiry in Algiers.
 The radio operator and the steward had been ashore when the explosion occurred and when they returned to the ship it was on fire.
 They were both ordered away from the harbour area.
 They remained in Bari for 2 days before being sent to Taranto where they stayed for 5 days, and were subsequently taken by ship to Algiers, arriving Dec.
-13-1943.
-The stewards states that Lom's captain was on board Norlom at the time of the attack.
+13. The steward states that Lom's captain was on board Norlom at the time of the attack.

 The Canadian Stoker McLeod was also on shore and was just returning to the burning ship, seeing several men in the water, among them 1st Mate Sauness whom he helped up on the breakwater, then started to lead him over to a first aid station.
 Meeting Galley Boy Parkinson, who was also just returning to the ship, the 1st mate was handed over to him, while the stoker returned in order to see if he could assist others.
 The 1st mate was covered in oil and had a bad cut over his eye, so the galley boy took him along to a destroyer about 200 yards away where first aid was being given.
 The 1st mate was later taken to a hospital, then evacuated to Malta on Dec.
 19 where he was again admitted to a hospital.
-Released on Jan.
+He was released on Jan.
 28-1944, and on Febr.
-4 he was sent to England with the British HMS Eastway, arriving Greenock on Febr.
+4 he was sent to the U.K. with HMS Eastway, arriving Greenock on Febr.
 21.

 Stoker McLeod, meanwhile, had found 3rd Engineer Adorsen trying to get onto the quay together with Stoker Farries.
 The 3rd engineer got onto the quay while the stoker was still on a raft with a gunner from Lom when Stoker McLeod helped the 3rd engineer towards the first aid station.
 Stoker McLeod left the quay at 10 a.m. the next morning, with Lom still burning (total loss).
 He says he later saw 10 men from Lom in the hospital.

-I believe all of Lom's casualties were buried in Bari,
+I believe all of Lom's casualties were buried in Bari.

 Crew List: